Skip to content

 Clamp Indicators

 When tone reaches the boundary (0 = black, 100 = white), further contrast increases have no effect.
-Systema detects this and shows arrows inside the swatch:
+Systema detects this and shows arrows inside the swatch, each pointing at a neighbour that resolved to the same color:

 ArrowMeaning